RafiIzzatulRizquFaris/healthish/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Healthish is a digital hospital service application created created by the Hansaplast Team to participate in the App Development Challenge # 01 - Mobile Application with Flutter competition held by [SMKDEV](https://smk.dev/).

 To get a local copy up and running follow these simple steps.

 ### Installation